fakhriR233/Stage2-BackEnd-Review-Scoring/readme.md

-# Day 1 Backend, using sequelize Query
+# Day 2 Backend, using sequelize ORM Register

-Still using query, will do ORM, only register function
+ORM for Register, without Auth and Token, or password hash